iaga/ahpsensitivity/README.md

 Contains a set of sensitivity analysis tools for two Multicriteria Decision Making (MDCM) methods: Analytic Hierarchy Process (AHP) and Weighted Sum Model (WSM).
 For the AHP, the probability of rank reversals and the most influential user can be obtained.
-Moreover, for both methods, the most critical measure of performance can be determined.
+Moreover, for the WSM, the most critical measure of performance can be determined.

 ## Installation